 - where, for any reason, the change is implemented during the Contract Year during which the relevant new NHS Digital guidance was published, for the remainder of that Contract Year; and - in any event, for the full Contract Year following the Contract Year in which the relevant new NHS Digital guidance was published.

-For clarity, if the nationally-mandated changes being implemented on 1 April 2019 relating to updated OPCS / ICD reference books (described in paragraph 44.34 above) do have a financial impact locally, this must be neutralised until 31 March 2020.
+For clarity, if the nationally-mandated changes described in paragraph 44.36 above do have a financial impact locally, this must be neutralised until 31 March 2021.

 For locally-proposed changes, the period of neutralisation is